kiwibrowser/src.next/README.md

 You can of course, use this script in conjunction

+## Code review and safety

+There are 4 stages of Kiwi Browser builds review:

+ - Play Store builds (-playstore.apk)
+These builds have been reviewed by a member of Google and by the Kiwi Browser project's lead.
+Google is the company that ultimately signs and approves the builds.

+This is also the builds that we show to our partners (Microsoft, Yahoo, etc) for validation.

+ - GitHub builds (-github.apk)
+All the code in these builds has been reviewed by the Kiwi Browser project's lead.

+ - GitHub dev builds (.dev-github.apk)
+All the code in these builds has been reviewed by a trusted Kiwi Browser contributor.

+ - Contributors builds (.unofficial-<contributor>.apk).
+These builds contain code that has been added by contributors (or modders) working to do a modified version of Kiwi.
+None of the code in these builds has been reviewed by anyone.

+Use at your own risk.

 ## Additional help

 You can ask for extra help in our Discord server, or by [filing an issue](https://github.com/kiwibrowser/src.next/issues).